 Frontend CORS Solutions

 During frontend development, Cross-Origin Resource Sharing (CORS) is a common issue.
-This document introduces various solutions for solving CORS problems in projects created with Lovrabet CLI.
+This document introduces various solutions for resolving CORS issues in projects created with Lovrabet CLI.

-CORS refers to browsers restricting web pages from requesting resources from another domain for security reasons.
-When the protocol, domain, or port is different, CORS issues arise.
+CORS refers to the browser's security restriction that limits a web page from one domain from requesting resources from another domain.
+When the protocol, domain, or port differs, a CORS issue occurs.

-Important Note: Even if they are both subdomains of *.lovrabet.com, dev.lovrabet.com and api.lovrabet.com are still different domains and constitute cross-origin requests.
-It's just that through configuring CORS whitelist, such cross-origin access is allowed.
+Important Note: Even if both are *.lovrabet.com subdomains, dev.lovrabet.com and api.lovrabet.com are still different domains and belong to cross-origin requests.
+It's just that by configuring a CORS whitelist, this type of cross-origin access is allowed.

-Browsers determine whether a request is cross-origin by checking if the following three elements are exactly the same:
+Browsers determine whether a request is cross-origin based on whether these three elements are exactly the same:

 - Protocol: